jamie120/jamie120/README.md

 - ⚡ Fun fact: ...
 -->

-### About Me 🚀
+### About Me 💬

-🌱 Hi i'm Jamie, an aspiring Full stack developer about to graduate with a Diploma in Software Development, obtained through Code Institute. </br>
+Hi i'm Jamie, an aspiring Full stack developer about to graduate with a Diploma in Software Development, obtained through Code Institute. </br>

-👨‍💻  I am passionate about Web Dev & Software Development and generally learning new skills and applying them! </br>
+💻  I am passionate about Web Dev & Software Development and generally learning new skills and applying them! </br>

+Towards the latter of 2020, I ended a long but rewarding stretch of my working career in hospitality and retail.
+I was sadly made redundant from my role, with prospects of employment in my field looking scarce and job security at its lowest.
+It was being in this situation which led me to wonder, was it now was the time to explore a career which allows me to express my creative self and is able to challenge my ways of thinking?

+After careful consideration and thought into what path I would pursue, I felt a bit lost.
+Until I was recommended to look into coding by a friend.
+Throughout college and university I trained in Sound Production and have continued to be deeply interested in the use of music production software.
+My passion to create and learn had always been subject to finding the time to get into my music studio.

+I quickly discovered how expressive coding could be.
+I took to learning immediately and began self teaching with a Web Development Bootcamp which I purchased from Udemy.
+Shortly after completing this course, I decided I would take a certified teaching path, learning through Code Institute.

+Six months on, I've now been fully immersed into the world of coding since September 2020 and expect to receive my Diploma in Sofware Development in the coming months. 🚀🚀🚀🚀

+I'm now seeking employment in the tech industry and couldn't be happier in myself to be looking for a job, knowing that it will be in a field which I am able to express and challenge myself.

 <hr>